 34.1 The allocation of pit garages, where available, will be made by the Promoter who may use whatever criteria they deem suitable taking into consideration commercial, sporting or other factors.

-- 1) Specific requests from the Promoter or Event Organiser - 2) The Team currently leading the Monochrome GT4 Australia Series.
+1) Specific requests from the Promoter or Event Organiser will take priority.